opendatasoft/ods-documentation-landing-page/ods-tutorial/README.md

 # OpenDataSoft's documentation

-This repository contains documentation resources for OpenDataSoft platform, APIs and tools.
+This repository contains documentation resources for OpenDataSoft Tutorials.

 All content in written in english, translations are managed with transifex at https://www.transifex.com/opendatasoft/documentation-5/
 Please ask to join the group to contribute to the translation effort.